Window Spool

 • Row Count Spool is optimized for specific cases where the rows to be returned are empty.
 It doesn’t store the rows it receives, but merely stores a counter.

-The Window Spool operator is typically found in execution plans for queries that use the windowing extensions (ROWS or RANGE) of the OVER clause.
+The Window Spool operator is typically found in execution plans for queries that use the windowing extensions (ROWS or RANGE clause) of the OVER clause to specify a frame on top of the window that is defined in the PARTITION BY clause.

 Visual appearance in execution plans